horntell/api-docs/source/index.md

 name | *`string`* *`required`* <br /> Activity's complete name. direction | *`string`* *`required`* <br /> It's value can either be `inbound` or `outbound`.
 Inbound activity means the activity has happened from user towards the app (eg. most of the activities).
 Outbound activity means the activity thas happened from app towards the user (eg. refunds). revenue | *`float`* <br /> This is the amount of revenue that this activity has brought to your business.
-This is particularly helpful when properly segmenting your profiles. context | *`hash`* The hash of the custom data you want to save for the activity.
+This is particularly helpful when properly segmenting your profiles. context | *`hash`* <br /> The hash of the custom data you want to save for the activity.
 You can have upto 5 such custom attributes for each activity.

 ### Calibration